Solomon Pekar: Career

 In his 1957 paper, Pekar advanced a theory of electromagnetic waves near exciton resonances currently known as polaritons.
 He predicted existence of new (additional, or Pekar) light waves due to a small effective mass of electronic excitons.
 Small mass translates into a large curvature of the polariton spectrum and additional roots for the momentum at a given wave frequency.
 Inclusion of the additional waves into the classical crystal optics requires additional boundary conditions onto the mechanical and electromagnetic components of polaritons.
 These waves were observed experimentally and certified as a discovery.
-An important prediction of Pekar’ theory is violation of the Kramers-Kronig relation in polariton resonances because the real part of dielectric function is controlled by the oscillator strength of polariton transition (or the splitting between the upper and lower polariton branches) while the imaginary part of it by the decay of polaritons.
+An important prediction of Pekar's theory is violation of the Kramers–Kronig relations in polariton resonances because the real part of dielectric function is controlled by the oscillator strength of polariton transition (or the splitting between the upper and lower polariton branches) while the imaginary part of it by the decay of polaritons.
 This prediction of the theory is supported by the low-temperature spectrum of the first exciton-polariton band of naphthalene crystals.
 A phenomenological theory of additional waves has been developed in the framework of the crystal optics with spatial dispersion.

 Pekar also proposed a mechanism of coupling between the electron’s orbital and spin degrees of freedom in crystals that originates from the spatial inhomogeneity of the magnetic field rather than from the semirelativistic Thomas term.
 This might be a macroscopically inhomogeneous field of ferromagnets that is already used for operating Electric dipole spin resonance (EDSR) in quantum dots. or a microscopically inhomogeneous magnetic field of antiferromagnets.

 After WWII Pekar established a Chair in theoretical physics in the T. G. Shevchenko Kiev University and undergraduate and graduate programs in this field.
-In 1960, together with V. E. Lashkaryov, Pekar established in Kiev the Institute of Semiconductor Physics of the Ukrainian Academy of Sciences.
+In 1960, together with Vadim Lashkaryov, Pekar established in Kiev the Institute of Semiconductor Physics of the Ukrainian Academy of Sciences.
 This Academy awards the Pekar Prize in theoretical physics.